DangHa/commodity_shipping/README.md

 ![Fuzzy logic](https://gitlab.com/dangha997/commodity_carrier/uploads/a39b0165c3e26a998d9bff9b273b485c/image.png)

 ## How to run

+  - Database
+    Follow instruction in file 1_README_for_creating-database.md in /api/database_SQL

   - For mobile app <br/>
     Install Adroid studio and also set up some environment link (follow instruction to install on ubuntu)